pawelwieladek/react-training/index.md

 ```

 #### Keys

-- Keys help React identify which items have changed
+Keys help React identify which items have changed.

-- Key has to be unique for the item among its siblings
+Key has to be unique for the item among its siblings.

 ```js
 // bad practice